LAAC-LSCP/ChildProject/docs/README.md

 [specifications](http://laac-lscp.github.io/ChildRecordsData/FORMATTING.html).
 Once you have done so, you can use the package's tools.

 We provide a detailed tutorial to convert a dataset into our format and then publish it [here](http://laac-lscp.github.io/ChildRecordsData/TUTORIAL_VANDAM.html).

+## Cheatsheet

+We provid a [cheatsheet](http://laac-lscp.github.io/ChildRecordsData/CHEATSHEET.html) for the most common tasks.

 ## Using our tools